bitsofcotton/goki_check_cc/README.md

 These program's enlarge and enlarge-ds is based on pseudo DFT half space plausible one.
 These program's collect is based on DFT differential.
 These program's bump assumes F=∞ and y-axis polarized graphics.
 These program's match assumes input file as bump map.
+And, that matches including z-depth.

 # Another downloads
 * https://ja.osdn.net/projects/goki-check/